juanjoDiaz/serverless-plugin-warmup/README.md

 * Serverless *v1.2.x* or higher.
 * AWS provider and nodejs4.3 or nodejs6.10 runtimes

+## How it works

+WarmUP solves *cold starts* by creating one schedule event lambda that invokes all the service lambdas you select in a configured time interval (default: 5 minutes) or a specific time, forcing your containers to stay alive.

 ## Setup

  Install via npm in the root of your Serverless service: